TitanCA: Lessons from Orchestrating LLM Agents to Discover 100+ CVEs: How TitanCA works

 \subsection{Data Foundation and Infrastructure}

 Effective LLM-based vulnerability detection requires high-quality training data at scale, and constructing such datasets is a research challenge on its own.
 The TitanCA project invested heavily in data engineering, building the dataset from both real-world vulnerability disclosures and synthetic generation techniques.
 The dataset now contains over 342,000 likely vulnerability samples.
 We propose CleanVul~\cite{li2024cleanvul} to address the label noise, which is a well-known but often overlooked problem in vulnerability datasets.
 Many publicly available datasets contain mislabeled samples, code labeled as vulnerable when it is not, or vice versa, that silently degrade model performance during training.
 CleanVul applies systematic cleaning procedures, combining automated heuristics with LLM-assisted verification, to produce more reliable training sets.
 More recently, we propose TitanVul and BenchVul~\cite{li2025out}: a large-scale, high-quality training dataset and a manually curated benchmark covering the MITRE Top 25 Most Dangerous CWEs, revealing that in-distribution performance is a poor predictor of real-world generalization.
 The operational infrastructure is substantial: approximately 500 terabytes of data engineering workloads support the monitoring of over 127,000 GitHub repositories.
 This scale is essential for training models that generalize across the diversity of real-world code patterns, languages, and vulnerability types.
+For the dataset construction, cleaning heuristics, and benchmark composition, see Li et al.~\cite{li2024cleanvul} and Li et al.~\cite{li2025out}.